nadavrot/compressor/README.md

 compression.
 This [tool](scripts/gen_sharp_input.py) is generating inputs without repetitions but with a non-uniform distribution of symbols.
-The results demonstrate that the entropy encoding of the compressor is effective, and that modern FSE techniques outperform gaip's Huffman coding.
+The results demonstrate that the entropy encoding of the compressor is effective, and that modern FSE techniques outperform gzip's Huffman coding.

 ![FSE Chart](docs/fse.svg)